- About Fat Transfer

 Since the fat is harvested from a patient’s own body, there is very minimal risk of an allergic reaction.
 However, as with all procedures, there is a small risk of infection and other rare complications.*

 *Results for each patient will vary.
 Please remember that the information provided will not guarantee your eligibility for fat transfer.
-Consultation and medical examination must be completed before approval.
+Consultation and medical examination must be completed before approval for a fat transfer procedure in our San Francisco office.